EstimatorReport#

 • “train” : use the train set provided when creating the report.

-• “X_y” : use the provided X and y to compute the metric.
+• “X_y” : use the provided X and y to compute the predictions.

 Xarray-like of shape (n_samples, n_features), optional